arnemertz/fix/docs/_posts/2021-08-09-the-create-command.md

 The second thing to do was an extension to the output expectations: I do not want to provide an exact hash for issue IDs in the feature files, as that would require knowledge of the hash function which is an implementation detail.
 I do not want to write regular expressions in the feature files either, so I used "[hash]" as a placeholder.

 The pexpect library which I am using to check for the program output supports regular expressions.
 However, I currently use that feature only if there was a "[hash]" placeholder in the expected output.
-Otherwise, other expected outputs like the usage string that contains "[--help]" would be interpreted as regex and break existing tests.
+Otherwise, other expected outputs like the usage string that contains "[--help]" would be interpreted as a regex and break existing tests.

 With more functionality, the expected outputs will probably become more complicated and the current naive implementation won't hold any longer.
 However, for now, it is sufficient and I'll cross that bridge when I come to it.